 There is a simple format for that.
 Just fill out the form and submit it to the bank.
 Your bank may ask the reason which you have to provide but there should be consent from all the account holders.
 It is simple to change it when it is a family joint account where getting signs of each user is easy.

 On the other hand, it is quite difficult for an organisation account.
-It would take board members to take fresh resolutions and make changes to certain other things.
-Though at the end of the day, it may take time but it will be done.
+It would take board members to make fresh resolutions and make changes to certain other things.
+However, at the end of the day, it can be done.

 Of all the Mode of Operations, it is clear how important it is to mandate the bank about how the account will be operated.
 If not properly, the operation will be jointly by default if it’s a joint account and single if it’s in a Single name.